 First Right of Refusal in Child Custody Cases

 Right of first refusal typically applies to both planned and last minute situations.
-Therefore, if a parent makes plans for night out with friends two months, or even two days, prior to the actual event, they must offer the other parent the option to care for their children before making any other arrangements.
-If the other parent decides not to take the kids during this time, then a third party caretaker such as a friend, babysitter or other family member may be asked to care for the children instead.
-Right of first refusal may also apply to situations such as doctor’s appointments, vacations, after school daycare, and many other instances.
+For instance, if a parent makes plans for a night out with friends two months or even two days before the actual event, they must offer the other parent the option to care for their children before making any other arrangements.
+If the other parent decides not to take the kids during this time, then a third-party caretaker such as a friend, babysitter, or another family member may be asked to care for the children instead.
+Right of first refusal may also apply to situations such as doctor’s appointments, vacations, after-school daycare, and many other instances.

 Requesting changes in a parenting schedule on a custody calendar

 Integrated into the OFW Calendar, the Trade/Swap tool facilitates brief and clear information exchanges that can help parents in handling right of first refusal requests.
 Using this tool, the parent making the request will input the date(s) over which they'd like to offer time to the other parent.
 They can also input an expiration date for the offer, cueing the other parent to respond to the request before that date.

 The parent responding to the request will simply approve or refuse the offer.
 If the offer is refused, they will have the opportunity to create a counteroffer if flexibility is an option in the original proposal.
 Having an unambiguous response to these request gives the parent who made the request peace of mind knowing that arrangements are agreed upon for their child, or it provides this parent with the time to make other arrangements such as hire a babysitter.

 Including a right of first refusal clause in a parenting agreement can have significant advantages as well as its complications.
 By committing to clear communication and direct responses, right of first refusal can prove to be a great way to help children spend time with both parents.